Home / News / Crypto / News / Next CFTC Chair: Trump to Name Brian Quintenz to Replace Rostin Behnam

 Previously, Sterling served as director of the CFTC’s Market Participants Division.
 There, he led regulatory efforts for over 3,300 firms and helped drive the CFTC’s crypto innovation initiatives.

-He played a key role in precedent-setting cases and was recognized with the Chairman’s Award for Excellence in Management.
+He played a key role in precedent-setting cases and won the Chairman’s Award for Excellence in Management.

 Was this Article helpful?
 Yes No